 Safari troubleshooting (on Mac only)

-Open Safari Preferences, then click on Websites, the third icon from the right at the top of the pane.
+Open Safari.
+Navigate to Preferences, then click on Websites, the third icon from the right at the top of the pane.
 Follow the steps below, based on the behavior experienced:

-- Unable to use microphone: Click on Camera from the left menu, locate the joinhandshake.com list item, then click the dropdown menu and select Allow.
+- Unable to use microphone: Click on Microphone from the left menu, locate the joinhandshake.com list item, then click the dropdown menu and select Allow.

-- Unable to use camera: Click on Microphone from the left menu, locate the joinhandshake.com list item, then click the dropdown menu and select Allow.
+- Unable to use camera: Click on Camera from the left menu, locate the joinhandshake.com list item, then click the dropdown menu and select Allow.

 No sound output from session: Click on Auto-Play from the left menu, locate the joinhandshake.com list item, then click the dropdown menu and select “Allow All Auto-Play”.

 - If the setting is on "Stop Media with Sound" or "Never Auto-Play", the sound is automatically restricted.
-To help quickly solve for this while you're in the session, click on the Unmute speaker audio button in the lower-left corner of the video to get Safari to publish the sound.
+To help quickly solve this while you're in the session, select Allow in the permission pop-up window.

 Edge troubleshooting (on Windows only)

-Open Edge Settings, select Site Permissions on the left side, and then select Camera or Microphone.
+Open Edge.
+Navigate to Settings, select Site Permissions on the left side, and then select Camera or Microphone.

 For both options, make sure that:

-To read more on these settings, refer to https://support.microsoft.com/en-us/windows/windows-camera-microphone-and-privacy.
+To read more on these settings, refer to Windows camera, microphone, and privacy.

 Note: if you are using Edge on Windows 10, you may also need to follow the steps below for Windows 10, in addition to changing Edge settings.